EdxOrx/Node.js/MicroMacroTask/README.md

 The event loop push all functions in the Microtask stack to the callstack once the microtask stack is empty the event loop will start to push all functions in the macrotask stack to the callstack.

-![Microtask and Macrotask explanation](./diagramMMT.svg) Source of diagram:
+![Microtask and Macrotask explanation](./diagramMMT.svg)

+To see this in action go to this file: [micro-macro-task](./micro-macro-task.js) Source of diagram:

 ```